axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 .. raw:: html

    <p style="margin-top: 20px;"></p>
-In today's digital landscape, ensuring that front-end UIs are accessible to all users is not just a nice-to-have—it's essential.
+In today's digital landscape, ensuring that front-end UIs are accessible to all users is not just a nice-to-have — it's essential.
 At Axon Ivy, we recognize the importance of making our portal available to everyone, regardless of their abilities or disabilities.
 With this in mind, we've put significant thought into enhancing the accessibility features within the Axon Ivy Portal.
 This is only the beginning, and we are committed to continually improving these features.
 To ensure the highest quality, we have used tools such as the Microsoft Lighthouse Accessibility Checker and adhered to the guidelines of the WCAG 2.1 standard to evaluate and refine our UI.

 Accessibility Approach in the Axon Ivy Portal
 =============================================
 .. raw:: html

    <p style="margin-top: 20px;"></p>
 We have taken a comprehensive approach to accessibility, addressing the most crucial aspects to create a more inclusive experience.
-Below are the key areas we have evaluated and implemented improvements.
+Below are the key areas where we have evaluated and implemented improvements.

 Contrast
 --------
 .. raw:: html

    <p style="margin-top: 20px;"></p>
 The contrast between text, buttons, and background elements is vital for users with visual impairments.
 We have optimized the UI for both Dark Mode and Light Mode in line with the contrast ratios set by WCAG 2.1 standards.
-This ensures that all components—buttons, widgets, and backgrounds—meet the necessary contrast thresholds to enhance visibility and readability.
+This ensures that all components — buttons, widgets, and backgrounds — meet the necessary contrast thresholds to enhance visibility and readability.

 Zoom Capabilities
 -----------------